dahamv/dahamv.github.io/technologies/angular.md

 ## Big picture
 App Module --> Routes (to dynamically load ) --> Componenets -->> HTML template and Typescript Code
 Typescript Code <--> Services
 HTML template --> Derectives/child componenets to do the redering
+App Module <-- Other modules that angular provides.